zwbx/SHIFT-TTA-train_source_model/README.md

 Two modification is conducted on original MMSeg
 - Add the Custommed dataset class
 - Add the training config

+# Installation of MMSeg
+This setection is quoted from MMSeg official guide

 <details>
 <summary>
     <b>Get started: Install and Run MMSeg</b>
 </summary>

 ## Prerequisites

 In this section we demonstrate how to prepare an environment with PyTorch.